AI Impact Brief

 Free 1-hour DX coaching session

 A focused session for engineering leaders who want to understand what's actually happening in their codebase.
+Live walkthrough of what DX Coach reveals about your team's practices, habits, and readiness for AI-assisted development.

 - Complete data tables from DORA 2024 and 2025